qBraid/upload-course-action/README.md

 1.  **Validate API Key** - Verifies your qBraid credentials.
 2.  **Validate course.json** - Ensures the course configuration file has the correct structure.
 3.  **Verify notebooks** - Confirms all referenced notebook files exist.
-4.  **Check image references** - Validates all images referenced in notebooks exist.
+4.  **Check image references** - Validates all images referenced in notebooks exist and are under 1MB.
 5.  **Upload to GCS** - Securely uploads course files using Signed URLs (no GCS keys required).
 6.  **Create course** - Registers the course with qBraid API.
 7.  **Poll for completion** - Waits for course processing to complete.